linjoey/cyto-chromosome-vis/README.md

 > Interactive visual representation/ web visualization tool for chromosome ideograms

 This is a web component built with D3.js to render chromosome representations in SVG.
 Each chromosome has interactive features such as clicking a band, picking a specific cyto-location (base pair), or removing specific selections.
 A convenient API is included to integrate user actions on the chromosomes with other js components.

+This can be used in plain JavaScript environments or with ***Angular.js***

 ### Demo
 A demo is available here: http://linjoey.github.io/cyto-chromosome-vis/